 But the clients have the money, so they call the shots, no?
 No.

-Clients turn to you because you have a skill they don’t.
-They can invent, produce, believe and develop all they want—without a design, imagery or the right words, they have nothing to show the world.
-Not only do you turn products and services into something customers can understand, you also know that people don’t live for functionality alone.
+Brands need people like you because they can invent, produce, believe and develop all they want but without a strategy, design, imagery or the right words, they have little to show the world.
+Not only do you turn products and services into something people understand, you also know that people don’t live for functionality alone.
 People need beauty.
-And you do beauty better than anyone.
-Not the thin glossy layer on top, we’re talking about the one that’s ingrained in every decision you make.
-You know the one.
-Your relentless search for the bold and the italic is a negotiation advantage.

 This deck of cards will help you convince your clients that with your creative mastermind, they can bend restrictions into a competitive advantage.
 That with your sense of aesthetics, taking care of people and the planet doesn’t kill the profit.
 Show the ladies and gentlemen that communication, copywriting and branding can do more than yell ‘new!’ and ‘improved recipe!’.